snuglinux/element-web-snug/docs/config.md

   timeline for recent messages.
 When false day dates will be used.
 - `UIFeature.locationSharing` - Whether or not location sharing menus will be shown.
 - `UIFeature.allowCreatingPublicRooms` - Whether or not public rooms can be created.
+- `UIFeature.allowCreatingPrivateRooms` - Whether or not private rooms can be created.
 - `UIFeature.allowCreatingPublicSpaces` - Whether or not public spaces can be created.
+- `UIFeature.allowCreatingPrivateSpaces` - Whether or not private spaces can be created.
 - `UIFeature.allowChatExport` - Whether or not chats can be exported.

 ## Modules